johnfn/haskell-book/chapters/chapter2.md

       }
     }

-When you call null, Haskell steps through the available functions from top to bottom.
-If you called with `[]`, it matches that pattern and returns `True` immediately.
+When you call null, Haskell steps through the functions from top to bottom.
+If you called `null []`, it matches the first pattern and returns `True` immediately.

 If you didn't, it hits the _ case. "_" means "match anything", so if the list isnt `[]` our null will return False.

+### Destructuring in pattern matching

 Destructuring lets you pull apart more complicated data structures.